open-cluster-management-io/open-cluster-management-io.github.io/content/zh/concepts/policy.md

 template function, the values are replaced at runtime.

-Template functions, such as resource-specific and generic `lookup` template functions, are available for referencing Kubernetes resources on the cluster.
+Template functions, such as resource-specific and generic `lookup` template functions, are available for referencing Kubernetes resources on the hub cluster (using the `{{hub ... hub}}` delimiters), or managed cluster (using the `{{ ... }}` delimiters).
+See the [Hub cluster templates section](#hub-cluster-templates) for more details.
 The resource-specific functions are used for convenience and makes content of the resources more accessible.
-In addition to these functions, utility functions like `base64encode`, `base64decode`, `indent`, `autoindent`, `toInt`, `toBool`, and more are also available.
+If you use the generic function, `lookup`, which is more advanced, it is best to be familiar with the YAML structure of the resource that is being looked up.
+In addition to these functions, utility functions like `base64encode`, `base64decode`, `indent`, `autoindent`, `toInt`, and `toBool` are also available.

-To conform templates to YAML syntax, templates must be set in the policy resource as strings using quotes or a block character (`|` or `>`).
+To conform templates with YAML syntax, templates must be set in the policy resource as strings using quotes or a block character (`|` or `>`).
 This causes the resolved template value to also be a string.
-To override this, consider using `toInt` or `toBool` as the final function in the template to initiate further processing that forces the value to be interpreted as an integer, or boolean.
+To override this, consider using `toInt` or `toBool` as the final function in the template to initiate further processing that forces the value to be interpreted as an integer or boolean respectively.

 To bypass template processing you can either: